 - OS (for Operating System level logs)

-In many cases, it may be difficult to foresee all the searches, reports, and use cases you will eventually have for these log files.
-You may want to try chaining metadata tags using underscores (or slashes), and following a General-to-Specific order, like this:
+It may be difficult to foresee all the searches, reports, and use cases you will eventually have for these log files.
+We recommend you form a Source Category as a hierarchy of metadata tags, in "general-to-specific" order, separated by forward slashes (/), like this:

 The implied distinction between, for instance, OS_Application_Mail and say, Application_Mail would be for cases where you may simply be running the Mail Transfer Agent (MTA) that came with your flavor of Linux by default in order to send system notifications from cron jobs (OS_Application_Mail), versus, you are running an MTA as a service to provide email capabilities to your organization or customers (Application_Mail).